CAG, Auditor General of Maldives ink MoU to strengthen public finance audit | Law-Order

 - India

-Comptroller General of India and Auditor General of Maldives have signed a memorandum of understanding to strengthen the audit process of public finance.
+Comptroller and Auditor General of India and Auditor General of Maldives have signed a memorandum of understanding to strengthen the audit process of public finance.

 The MoU was signed by Girish Chandra Murmu, CAG of India and Hussain Niyazy, Auditor General of Maldives in Male on Sunday.